filip1/dearmep/client/README.md

 npm install
 ```

-## Generating the API Client
+### Generating the API Client

-Before building the frontend, you must generate the API client.
-Follow these steps:
+Before building the frontend, generate the API client:

-1. Retrieve the current OpenAPI specification from the backend using one of the methods described [here](../server/README.md#retrieving-the-openapi-specification).
+1. Retrieve the current OpenAPI specification from the backend as described [here](../server/README.md#retrieving-the-openapi-specification).
-2. Save the specification as a file named `openapi.json` in the root directory of the repository.
+2. Save the specification as `openapi.json` in the root directory.
-3. Generate the API client by running:
+3. Run:

    ```bash
    npm run generate-client
    ```

-> **Note:** You must regenerate the client whenever there are API changes, or you may encounter build errors.
+> **Note:** Regenerate the client whenever there are API changes to avoid build errors.

-## Running the Development Server
+### Running the Development Server

-To start the development server, run:
+To start the development server:

 ```bash
 npm start